ethereum/devp2p/discv5/discv5-theory.md

 Apart from the state that is saved by not storing more than the last peer to send us an ENR as its potential relay, the longer time that has passed since a peer sent us an ENR, the less guarantee we have that the peer is in fact connected to the owner of that ENR and hence of its ability to relay.

 [EIP-778]: ../enr.md
 [identity scheme]: ../enr.md#record-structure
 [message packet]: ./discv5-wire.md#ordinary-message-packet-flag--0
+[session message packet]: ./discv5-wire.md#session-message-packet-flag--3
 [handshake message packet]: ./discv5-wire.md#handshake-message-packet-flag--2
 [WHOAREYOU packet]: ./discv5-wire.md#whoareyou-packet-flag--1
-[notification packet]: ./discv5-wire.md#notification-packet-flag--3
 [PING]: ./discv5-wire.md#ping-request-0x01
 [PONG]: ./discv5-wire.md#pong-response-0x02
 [FINDNODE]: ./discv5-wire.md#findnode-request-0x03